 The trace mineral is found in shellfish, beef, poultry, and pork as well as in plant-based foods like legumes, nuts, whole grains, and fortified cereals.
 Vegans may not always obtain the necessary amount of zinc because some plant foods contain phytates, which can reduce zinc absorption.
 This decreased absorption makes supplementation a good idea for vegans.

 These essential nutrients are found most often in fatty, oily fish, like salmon, mackerel, tuna, and trout.
 They are often easily accessible through supplements like fish oil and krill oil.
 There are very few plant-based DHA and EPA sources, making it challenging for vegans to receive enough of these crucial nutrients.
 However, making the right choice in supplements can help.
-For example, iwi provides an omega-3 supplement made from algae, one of the richest forms of DHA and EPA omega-3 fatty acids.
+For example, iwi life provides an omega-3 supplement made from algae, one of the richest forms of DHA and EPA omega-3 fatty acids.

 Obtain More of the Nutrients You Need

 On a vegan diet, it can be hard to obtain all of the nutrients that you need to support your health.
 By being mindful of the nutrients you receive through your diet, or adding helpful supplements to your daily routine, you can avoid any nutritional deficiencies.
-At iwi, we strive to do our part to support everyone in reaching their daily nutrient intake, regardless of lifestyle.
+At iwi life, we strive to do our part to support everyone in reaching their daily nutrient intake, regardless of lifestyle.

 This goal is why our supplements provide one of the most bioavailable forms of omega-3 possible.
 With our omega-3 supplement, you can obtain both DHA and EPA to support your plant-based diet.
 We also offer a complete family of products formulated to help you obtain many of the nutrients you need to support daily bodily function.
-Try iwi today and take strides toward receiving a large portion of your necessary nutrient intake.
+Try iwi life today and take strides toward receiving a large portion of your necessary nutrient intake.

 Iron - Consumer | National Institute for Health